nuclight/tkxgram/docs/db.md

 Each row will correspond to perl depict above, but with either included or excluded, and each object now has `diff_to` property - from which to borrow path/values, or vice versa, to include (non-diff object will have rows only in `plus` table`).

-And, of course. the most interesting part...
+And, of course, the most interesting part...

 **Internal paths table** `USING fts5`: